 - 3/4 cup fresh lemon juice

-- 1/4 cup milk goat milk, whole cow milk, or cashew milk
+- 1/4 cup milk or cream such as coconut cream, goat milk, whole cow milk, oat milk or cashew milk

 - Powdered sugar for topping